River Health

 Improving the Health of Our Watershed

-Recycling, picking up after your pet, composting, picking up litter, reducing single-use disposables, and applying fertilizer at appropriate times are all good examples of small actions that can improve the health of our watershed.
+Recycling, picking up after your pet, composting, picking up litter, and reducing single-use disposables are all good examples of small actions that can improve the health of our watershed.
 In doing so, you are helping your community to ensure healthy creeks and rivers that support aquatic life, other wildlife, recreation opportunities, and a sound, sustainable ecosystem for present and future generations to enjoy.

 Green Infrastructure Rebate Program